Semisimplicity of \'etale cohomology of certain Shimura varieties: Introduction

 \subsection{Acknowledgements}

-Many thanks to my advisor, Mark Kisin, for introducing this problem to me, and for various helpful conversations.
+Many thanks to my advisor, Mark Kisin, for introducing this problem to me, and for many helpful conversations.
 Thanks also to Sug Woo Shin, for suggestions about applications in Section 4.
+I would also like to thank the referee for detailed feedback, corrections and suggestions.